yegor256/blog/_posts/2015/nov/2015-11-10-ten-mistakes-in-specs.md

 There are a lot of questions like that.

 If we answer **all** of them, the requirement text will fill an entire page.
-Nobody wants that, but having unmeasurable requirements is a greater evil.
+Nobody wants that, but having un-measurable requirements is a greater evil.

 Again, it's not easy, but it's necessary.
 Try to make sure all